mobizt/Firebase-ESP32/README.md

 For the ETag usage, see ETag.ino sketch file in examples folder.

+For set server timestamp in database, call Firebase.setTimestamp.
+The returned timestamp value can get from firebaseData.getInt().
+Because of internal server error, ETag is not request during perform setTimestamp function but can get it later by call Firebase.getETag.

+The functions getTimestamp and set, push, delete with ETag functions will not queue in Error Queue collection.

 Below is the example usage to store or set file data from SD card, "/test.txt" to defined database path "/test/file_data".